MINDoSOFT/githubScalaAPI/README.md

 This Scala library uses the [github API v3] (http://developer.github.com/v3/) to access information on Github.

-The information are in JSON format which is parsed using [lift_json] (https://github.com/lift/framework/tree/master/core/json).
+The information is in JSON format which is parsed using [lift_json] (https://github.com/lift/framework/tree/master/core/json).

 Currently Supported Operations:
 ------------------------------